center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/Emulation_Plan/OceanLotus_Scenario.md

 1. :arrow_right: Enter the same password from above... manualy.
 The user's Desktop should appear.
 1. Click on the Downloads folder in the Dock located at the base of the Desktop.
 When the icon expands, select "Open in Finder".
 A Finder window will open displaying the contents of the Downloads folder.

-   >The Dock is the macOS version of a Window's toolbar, Finder is the macOS of Windows Explorer, and the Downloads folder is typically located to the left side of the Trash icon in the Dock.
+   >The Dock is the macOS version of a Windows toolbar, Finder is the macOS version of Windows Explorer, and the Downloads folder is typically located to the left side of the Trash icon in the Dock.

 1. Verify the conkylan.app file (unicorn in Vietnamese) is present in the Downloads folder.

-<details><summary>Trouble Shooting</summary>
+<details><summary>Troubleshooting</summary>

    If you receive this error...
    ```